dannythemem/rsschool-cv/cv.md

 2. _Contact info_
     - email address: danik.anisko@gmail.com
     - phone number:+375299993571
-3. The main goal is to get new knowledge for future projects.
-Also I am ready for new information and interesting tasks.
+3. My project is on the other device and I have no access to it.
 4. Basic knowledge of C++, JS, html.
 5. Honestly I have no code examples, but those that I have are to weak to put them here :)
 6. I took courses from itgid(Lushchenko Alexander).
 I have only one project - weather forecast.